 Pay attention to your cat’s litter box habits.
 If it stops using the box, medical problems could be to blame.
 Many feline health conditions can cause a cat to urinate and defecate in random places outside of their litter box.
 A variety of infections and kidney disease can cause your cat to stay away from the box when they suddenly associate it with pain due to their medical condition.
 You should take your cat to the vet if you think there is something wrong with your pet.

 Cats can be perplexing, but they can also be wonderful friends.
 The article that you just read will help you to deal with these circumstances.
-By properly caring for your cat, you can help ensure that he is a happy cat.
+By properly caring for your cat, you can help ensure that he is a healthy and happy cat.